rusiaaman/wcgw/README.md

 Then restart claude app.

+_If there's an error in setting up_

+- Make sure `uv` in the system PATH by running `uv --version` and also ensure `uv tool run wcgw --version` works globally.
+  Otherwise, re-install uv and follow instructions to add it into your .zshrc or .bashrc
+- If there's still an issue, check that `uv tool run --from wcgw@latest --python 3.12 wcgw_mcp` runs in your terminal.
+It should have no output and shouldn't exit.
+- Debug the mcp server using `npx @modelcontextprotocol/inspector@0.1.7 uv tool run --from wcgw@latest --python 3.12 wcgw_mcp`

 ### [Optional] Computer use support using desktop on docker

 Computer use is disabled by default.
 Add `--computer-use` to enable it.
 This will add necessary tools to Claude including ScreenShot, Mouse and Keyboard control.